-Connections Connect with other disciplines and acquire information and diverse 1) Making Connections Learners build, reinforce, and expand their knowledge of other disciplines while using the language to develop critical thinking and to solve problems creatively.
-Examples of connections to other disciplines: Science Environmental issues perspectives in order to use the language to function in academic and career-related situations.
-Comparisons Develop insight into the nature of language and culture in order to interact with cultural competence Social Studies Population trends 2) Acquiring Information and Diverse Perspectives Learners access and evaluate information and diverse perspectives that are available through the Language and its cultures.
+1) Making Connections Connections Learners build, reinforce, and expand their knowledge of other disciplines while using the language Connect with other to develop critical thinking and to solve problems creatively. disciplines and Examples of connections to other disciplines: acquire information Science and diverse Environmental issues perspectives in order Social Studies to use the language Population trends to function in 2) Acquiring Information and Diverse Perspectives academic and Learners access and evaluate information and diverse perspectives that are available through the career-related language and its cultures. situations.
 Example: Learners will gather information and evaluate population increases around the world and their effects on society and the environment.
-Language Comparisons Learners use the language to investigate, explain, and reflect on the nature of language through comparisons of the language studied and their own.
-Example: Learners will use language specific idiomatic expressions at the advanced level to promote native level conversation.
-2) Cultural Comparisons Learners use the language to investigate, explain, and reflect on the concept of culture through comparisons of the cultures studied and their own.
-Example: Learners will investigate, explain, compare/contrast and reflect on cultural issues such as life Communities Communicate and interact with cultural competence in order to participate in multilingual communities at home and around the world expectancy, birth rates and responses to a growing population.
-1) School and Global Communities Learners use the language both within and beyond the classroom to interact and collaborate in their community and the globalized world.
-Example: Learners will inform others about what can be done to meet the challenges of an increasing population.
-2) Lifelong Learning Learners set goals and reflect on their progress in using languages for enjoyment, enrichment, and advancement.
-Example: Learners will examine how they can make a difference responding to the effects of a growing population.
+1) Language Comparisons Learners use the language to investigate, explain, and reflect on the nature of language through Comparisons comparisons of the language studied and their own.
+Develop insight into Example: Learners will use language specific idiomatic expressions at the advanced level to promote the nature of native level conversation. language and culture 2) Cultural Comparisons in order to interact Learners use the language to investigate, explain, and reflect on the concept of culture through with cultural comparisons of the cultures studied and their own. competence Example: Learners will investigate, explain, compare/contrast and reflect on cultural issues such as life expectancy, birth rates and responses to a growing population. a 1) School and Global Communities Communities Learners use the language both within and beyond the classroom to interact and collaborate in their Communicate and community and the globalized world. interact with cultural Example: Learners will inform others about what can be done to meet the challenges of an increasing competence in order population. to participate in 2) Lifelong Learning multilingual Learners set goals and reflect on their progress in using languages for enjoyment, enrichment, and communities at advancement. home and around the Example: Learners will examine how they can make a difference responding to the effects of a growing world population.